jschristie/docs/sources/faq/general.md

 oxTrust was designed to be a tool for administrators.
 There are some basic user features, but we don't really encourage usage of oxTrust as a user facing application.

-A better approach might be to write a standalone application that calls the SCIM API's or even the LDAP API's with just the data that you want to expose.
-And make that new application an Openid Connect Relying Party (so authentication of users attempting to use it can be handled by the Gluu Server).
+A better approach might be to write a standalone application that calls the SCIM API's or even the LDAP API's with just the data that you want to expose, then make that new application an [Openid Connect](http://openid.net/connect/) Relying Party (so authentication of users attempting to use it could be handled by your Gluu instance).

 ## How do I perform matinenace on my Gluu Server?